The Dog’s Guide to Campbell River

 Anchor Inn & Suites

 Anchor Inn & Suites – Budget-friendly, oceanfront hotel that allows dogs.
 Pet friendly rooms, based on availability.
+Has a pool & probably the best ocean view of a hotel in town.

 I’ve stayed here with my 2 dogs and although it wasn’t fancy, it was comfortable & the staff were friendly and accommodating for the dogs.